chinuambajekwe/HELP-International-Project/README.md

 **Data Distribution**
 [visualization1.pdf](https://github.com/user-attachments/files/16949558/visualization1.pdf)

-Child Mortality: The dataset shows that many countries have child mortality rates below 50.
+**Child Mortality**: The dataset shows that many countries have child mortality rates below 50.
 However, there are a few outliers with rates of 100 and above, leading to a right-skewed distribution.

-Exports: Most countries have export values below 100, but a small number of countries have exports exceeding 1000, which also results in a right-skewed distribution.
+**Exports:** Most countries have export values below 100, but a small number of countries have exports exceeding 1000, which also results in a right-skewed distribution.

-Health Expenditure: Health expenditure for the majority of countries ranges between 2% and 12%.
+**Health Expenditure**: Health expenditure for the majority of countries ranges between 2% and 12%.
 Only a few countries exceed 14%, creating a right-skewed distribution.

-Imports: Most countries have import rates below 75%, but some outliers show rates exceeding 100%, indicating high import levels.
+**Imports**: Most countries have import rates below 75%, but some outliers show rates exceeding 100%, indicating high import levels.

-Income: The net income per person for most countries is below 4000.
+**Income**: The net income per person for most countries is below 4000.
 There are a few outliers with income levels above 6000, resulting in a right-skewed distribution.

-Inflation: Most countries have inflation rates between 0% and 20%, with a few outliers exhibiting rates over 20%.
+**Inflation**: Most countries have inflation rates between 0% and 20%, with a few outliers exhibiting rates over 20%.

-Life Expectancy: In contrast to other indicators, life expectancy has a left-skewed distribution.
+**Life Expectancy**: In contrast to other indicators, life expectancy has a left-skewed distribution.
 Most countries have life expectancy rates between 60 and 80 years, with only a few countries having rates below 50 years.

-Total Fertility: Over half of the countries have fertility rates below 4%.
+**Total Fertility**: Over half of the countries have fertility rates below 4%.
 There are also some outliers with rates reaching up to 7%.

-GDP: GDP per capita for most countries is below 2000, but there are outliers with values as high as 100,000, resulting in a right-skewed distribution.
+**GDP**: GDP per capita for most countries is below 2000, but there are outliers with values as high as 100,000, resulting in a right-skewed distribution.

+**Exploring Relationships across Variables**

 **Variables with high positive correlation**

-- Total fertility and Child Mortality
+- Total fertility and Child Mortality: The higher the fertility rates, the higher the child mortality rate

 -Imports and Exports: The higher the imports, the higher the exports.
 So countries that have high exports also import a lot.